One of my favorite parts of the holiday season are all the festive Mexican Christmas drinks to enjoy!

 Hydrate.
-Alternating the heavier drinks with plain water will slow you down and make you more mindful!
+Alternating the sweeter drinks with plain water will slow you down and make you more mindful!

 Pair with meals.
-Since holiday drinks tend to be heavier, it’s easy to fill up before you have room for your actual meal.
-But filling up on just a sweet drink is a great way to get a stomach ache, so make sure you pair your drinks with a nourishing, well-rounded meal.
+Since holiday drinks tend to be sweeter, it’s easy to fill up before you have room for your actual meal.
+But filling up on just a sweet drink alone may cause you to get a stomach ache, so make sure you pair your drinks with a nourishing, well-rounded meal.

 Follow the Balanced Latin Meal structure: The holiday drinks can be treated like a carb on your balanced plate, meaning you want to pair them with non-starchy veggies and some protein.